- Discover the intimate details and stories behind the public lives of Kensington Palace's residents

-- Explore the beautifully landscaped gardens and see where Prince William lives with Kate, Duchess of Cambridge, and their children
+- Explore the beautifully landscaped gardens and see where the royal family grew up - and currently resides

 London's Kensington Palace has been a royal residence for over 300 years.
 At Queen Victoria's behest, the State Rooms were opened to the public in 1899, on her 80th birthday.
 Since then it's been both a private residence for the royal family and a public museum.

 Head up the magnificent Grand Staircase, visit the King's State Apartments, and the King's Gallery.
-The beautifully ornate Cupola Room, and The Drawing Room will make you feel like you're among royalty (which, of course, you are).
+The beautifully ornate Cupola Room and the Drawing Room will make you feel like you're among royalty (which, of course, you are).

-Afterward, swing through the Palace Gardens.
+Afterwards, swing through the Palace Gardens.
 Wander the shady Cradle Walk and look out upon the ornamental flowers in the Sunken Garden.
 It's a great opportunity to practice your royal wave.

 Cancellations are not possible for this ticket.